signag/raspi-cam-srv/docs/SetupDocker.md

     privileged: true
 ```

-The *volumes* attribute includes prepared mappings of resource folders for database, [configuration](./SettingsConfiguration.md), [events](./TriggerActive.md), [photos](./PhotoViewer.md), [photoseries](./PhotoSeries.md#photo-series-in-the-file-system) and [tuning](./Tuning.md), which can/should be mapped to container-external folders in order to allow easy access and preserve the data also in case the container is removed or reset after a new image version has been pulled.<br>**NOTE**: For a quick test, the container can also be run without these mappings.
+The *volumes* attribute includes prepared mappings of resource folders for database, [camera calibration](./CamCalibration.md), [configuration](./SettingsConfiguration.md), [events](./TriggerActive.md), [photos](./PhotoViewer.md), [photoseries](./PhotoSeries.md#photo-series-in-the-file-system) and [tuning](./Tuning.md), which can/should be mapped to container-external folders in order to allow easy access and preserve the data also in case the container is removed or reset after a new image version has been pulled.<br>**NOTE**: For a quick test, the container can also be run without these mappings.

 Consider that the database holds [user data](./Authentication.md) as well as [event data](./TriggerActive.md) which will be lost if the database exists only within the container and if the container is removed.